-How is the Governing Body structured?
+How is the governance of the Academy Trust structured?

 Beaumont School is an Academy, which is a company limited by guarantee and registered in the UK with company number 8104190.
 There are two tiers of governance:

 Members of the Academy Trust

 The Members oversee governance of the Academy Trust.
 They have rights and powers under company law similar to those of shareholders in a company limited by shares.
 Members of the Academy Trust, however, do not have rights of ownership in the company like shareholders because the profits of the company cannot be distributed to them.
 However, the Members can control changes in the constitution (subject to DfE approval) and other fundamental decisions relating to the Academy Trust, as well as approving the financial statements and the appointment of the external auditor.
 Members also have rights to appoint and remove Trustees.